-Problem 7.10.
-Give tight bounds for the best and worst case running times of each of the following in terms of the size of the input.
-(Assume A. length = n).
+Problem 7.11.
+Give tight bounds for the best and worst case running times of each of the following algorithms in terms of the size of the input.
+Assume A.length = n.
+(Note: some of these are useless algorithms that do not do anything useful.
+Do not worry about what they do, just how long it takes to do whatever it is they do.)